dirkwallenstein/okular-review-tool-mod/README.md

 You get this
 ------------
-There will now be several differently colored markers and ink tools and only the inline note tool.
+There will now be several differently colored markers and ink tools and both note tools.